myrmlbst/langtons-ant-simulation/README.md

 ### [1] Emergence
 _Emergence_ means that some global structure appears despite the fact that each component follows very simple, local rules, and that there is no central control or a part that “knows” the overall pattern.
 In this algorithm, the ant only sees one square at a time without memorizing any of its previous moves (*).
 The grid itself also has no built-in structure.

-Despite all of that, the ant emerges from apparent randomness and symmetric motifs into, eventually, a highly structured, repeating highway.
+Despite all of that, the ant eventually emerges from apparent randomness into a highly structured, repeating highway.
 The highway is _not_ hardcoded anywhere in this repository; it emerges from repeated local interactions.

 > _(*) You can contrast this with Conway's _Game of Life_, where, unlike Langton's ant, the life updates all cells in parallel.
 The ant, on the other hand, updates each cell sequentially._